Skip to main content

 GPT-5.1 Instant: Smarter and Warmer

-GPT-5.1 Instant is the primary model for everyday conversations and replaces the previous standard GPT-5 model.
+GPT-5.1 Instant was the primary model for everyday conversations and replaced the previous standard GPT-5 model.
+It has since been superseded by GPT-5.3 Instant.

 Key Features: